FrankReiser/ReiserRT_Core/README.md

 "JobDispatcher" that a job has completed.
 If the "JobDispatcher" has more jobs, it will dispatch another to this now idle "JobTask".
-"JobDispatcher" utilizes one "ObjectPool" instance, and a number of "MessageQueue" instances in somewhat of an architecture.
-It runs for a few minutes with 8 CPUs available.
-In the future, we will provide an "install" option for "JobDispatcher" in order to provide the CMake details of how to link up from an external application to ReiserRT_Core.
+"JobDispatcher" uses one "ObjectPool" instance, and a number of "MessageQueue" instances in somewhat of an architecture.
+It runs for a few minutes with eight CPUs available.
+In the future, we will provide an "install" option for "JobDispatcher" to provide the CMake details of how to link up from an external application to ReiserRT_Core.

-Example usage can also be found in the various tests that exist in the "tests" folder although the tests are not good examples of putting together an architecture.
+Example usage can also be found in the various tests that exist in the "tests" folder, although the tests are not good examples of putting together an architecture.

 ## Building and Installation